-The Carnegie Endowment for International Peace is a private, nonprofit organization dedicated to advancing cooperation between nations and promoting active international engagement by the United States.
-As one of the world’s leading think tanks specializing in international affairs, the Endowment conducts programs of research, discussion, publication and education.
 The Junior Fellows Program at the Carnegie Endowment is designed to provide a substantive work experience for students who have a serious career interest in the area of international affairs.
-Approximately 8-10 students will be hired to work at the Carnegie Endowment in Washington, DC on a full-time basis for a period of one year.
+Approximately 10-12 students will be hired to work at the Carnegie Endowment in Washington, DC on a full-time basis for a pesiod of one year.

-ASSIGNMENTS: Junior Fellows provide research assistance to scholars working on the Carnegie Endowment's projects: nuclear policy, democracy building, energy and climate issues, international economics, international security, Middle East studies, South Asian politics, Southeast Asian politics, Asia and China-related issues, and Russian and Eurasian affairs.
-Junior Fellows have the opportunity to conduct research for books, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, activists, journalists and government officials.
+ASSIGNMENTS: Junior Fellows provide research assistance to scholars working on the Carnegie Endowment's projects: nuclear policy, democracy building, energy and climate issues, Middle East studies, Asia politics and economics, South Asian politics, Southeast Asian politics, Japan studies, and Russian and Eurasian affairs.
+Junior Fellows have the opportunity to conduct research, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, activists, journalists and government officials.

 QUALIFICATIONS: Applications are accepted only from graduating college seniors or individuals who have graduated within the past academic year.
 No one will be considered who has started graduate studies (except those who have recently completed a joint bachelor’s/master’s degree program).
 Applicants should have completed a significant amount of course work related to their discipline of interest.
 Language and other skills may also be required for certain assignments.
 The selection process for the Junior Fellows Program is very competitive.
 Accordingly, applicants should be of high academic quality.

-* One copy of the completed and signed application form (available after October 15);
+* One copy of the completed and signed application form;

 * One copy of an essay of one page or less, double-spaced on why the student would like to become a Junior Fellow;